 The EU General Data Protection Regulation (GDPR) which came into effect on 25 May 2018 apples to RCI Banque.
+Since then, many countries have implemented similar regulations on the protection of personal data.
 Non-compliance could have serious effects in its business and reputation.